NigoroJr/viva/README.md

 * Use Google search API to get accurate titles and possibly track names
 * zsh completion
 * Add docs?
+* Messages such as 'No matching result' etc.

 ## License
 MIT License